Ingrid Bergman: 1973–1982: Later years and continued success

-Finally that year, Bergman played the starring role in a television mini-series, A Woman Called Golda (1982), about the late Israeli prime minister Golda Meir.
+Finally that year, Bergman played the starring role in a television miniseries, A Woman Called Golda (1982), about the late Israeli prime minister Golda Meir.
 It was to be her final acting role and she was honored posthumously with a second Emmy Award for Best Actress.
 Bergman was surprised to be offered the role, but the producer explained, "People believe you and trust you, and this is what I want, because Golda Meir had the trust of the people."
 Her daughter Isabella added, "Now, that was interesting to Mother."
-She was also persuaded that Golda was a "grand-scale person", one that people would assume was much taller than she actually was.
+She was also persuaded that Golda was a "grand-scale person", one who people would assume was much taller than she actually was.
 Chandler notes that the role "also had a special significance for her, as during World War II, Ingrid felt guilty because she had so misjudged the situation in Germany".

 According to Chandler, "Ingrid's rapidly deteriorating health was a more serious problem.
 Insurance for Bergman was impossible.
 Not only did she have cancer, but it was spreading, and if anyone had known how bad it was, no one would have gone on with the project."
 After viewing the series on TV, Isabella commented:

 Her daughter said that Bergman identified with Golda Meir, because she, too had felt guilty.
 Bergman tried to strike a balance between home and work responsibilities and deal with "the inability to be in two places at one time".
 Bergman's arm was terribly swollen from her cancer surgery.
-She was often ill during the filming, recovering from the mastectomy and the removal of lymph nodes.
+She was often ill during the filming, recovering from a mastectomy and the removal of lymph nodes.
 It was important to her, as an actress, to make a certain gesture of Meir's, which required her to raise both arms, but she was unable to properly raise one arm.
 During the night, her arm was propped up, in an uncomfortable position, so that the fluid would drain, and enable her to perform her character's important gesture.

 Despite her health problems, she rarely complained or let others see the difficulties she endured.
-Four months after the filming was completed, Bergman passed away on her 67th birthday.
+Four months after the filming was completed, Bergman died on her 67th birthday.
 After her death, her daughter Pia accepted her Emmy.